Style Guidelines for Secrecy and Society

 It is the author's obligation to provide complete citations (e.g., author, corporate author, date, title, source, publisher) for all materials mentioned in a paper or review.

-For Web sites, online journals, and magazine articles include a live URL/hyperlink for the item in the References and Notes-Bibliography.
+For online materials include a live URL/hyperlink for the item in the References and Notes-Bibliography.
 Per Chicago style, access dates are not included unless publication dates are unavailable

 After the last sentence of your submission, please insert a line break, not a page break, and begin references on the same page.
-References should appear at the end of the document.
-References should also have margins that are both left and right- justified.
+The references/bibliography should appear at the end of the document with margins that are both left and right- justified.
 You may choose not to right-justify the margin of one or more references if the spacing looks too awkward.

 As this journal is in digital format, page limits are not as relevant as they are in the world of print publications.
 We are happy to let authors take advantage of this format to include material that they might otherwise need to cut.
 Authors should, however, exercise discretion with respect to length of their work.